svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 To robustly check for incoming payments, gateways should do the following:

 * Keep a record of the most-recently-processed transaction and ledger.
 That way, if you temporarily lose connectivity, you know how far to go back.
 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
-Only transactions with the result code `tesSUCCESS` can change non-XRP balances.
+Only transactions with the result code `tesSUCCESS` can change non-SGY balances.
 Only transactions from a validated ledger are final.
 * [Look out for Partial Payments](https://ripple.com/files/GB-2014-06.pdf "Partial Payment Flag Gateway Bulletin").
 Payments with the partial-payment flag enabled can be considered "successful" if any non-zero amount is delivered, even miniscule amounts.
     * In `rippled`, check the transaction for a `meta.delivered_amount` field.
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
     * In RippleAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
 In some cases, this can be divided into multiple parts on different trust lines.